nelsonfigueroa/nelson.cloud/content/posts/ubuntu_server.md

 ## Prerequisites

 Of course, you'll need to run Ubuntu Server if you want to follow along.
 For this post, I will be using Ubuntu 18.04.
-The .iso is available on the [official Canonical website](https://ubuntu.com/download/server) if you'd like to create a virtual machine.
+The .iso is available on the [official Ubuntu website](https://ubuntu.com/download/server) if you'd like to create a virtual machine.
 You can also use Amazon Web Services to boot up an Ubuntu EC2 instance.

 ## Unattended Upgrades